galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## The test pom.xml file elements

  - The `<packaging>` element is set to `galasa-obr` which causes the Galasa Maven plugin to build this project.

+ ## Importing the example test project into Eclipse

+If you want to edit source code using an IDE, you might want to import the projects into your IDE workspace.

+The following steps show you how to import an example test project built using Maven into Eclipse:

+1. Launch Eclipse and choose _File > Import..._
+1. In the _Select_ dialog, expand _Maven_, choose _Existing Maven Projects_ and click _Next_.
+1. Navigate to your root project directory - _dev.galasa.example.banking_ in this case - and follow the remaining prompts to complete the import.
+If you see a warning or error dialog, opt to resolve the error later.
+1. View your set of projects in _Package Explorer_.

+Complete the following steps to import an example test project built using Gradle into Eclipse:

+1. Launch Eclipse and choose _File > Import..._
+1. In the _Select_ dialog, expand _Gradle_, choose _Existing Gradle Projects_ and click _Next_.
+1. Navigate to your root project directory - _dev.galasa.example.banking_ in this case - and follow the remaining prompts to complete the import.
+If you see a warning or error dialog, opt to resolve the error later.
+1. View your set of projects in _Package Explorer_.